supertone-inc/onnxruntime-build/README.md

 # ONNX Runtime Custom Build

-This project is to build custom [ONNX Runtime](https://onnxruntime.ai) libraries which are not provided in official releases.
+This project is to build custom [ONNX Runtime](https://onnxruntime.ai) libraries which are not provided in [the official releases](https://github.com/microsoft/onnxruntime/releases).

-Currently supports static library builds only with default options.
+Currently supports static library builds only with the default options.

 ## Building Libraries